sindresorhus/atom-fixmyjs/readme.md

 By default, this plugin uses the FixMyJS `legacy` mode.
 This option uses the last stable version of the module which uses JSHint to detect errors in your code and fix them.

 It does not include all of the fixes the current version of FixMyJS exposes, but does do a much better job of preserving source formatting.
-Legacy mode can be disabled in the Settings.
+Legacy mode can be switched off in the settings.

 ## License